Skip to main content

 Impact Analysis

-Torino face a challenging injury situation with four players currently unavailable, creating notable gaps across multiple areas of their squad.
-The absence of A. Ismajli due to a muscle injury represents a significant blow to their defensive structure, as the center-back has been a key component of their backline stability.
-Meanwhile, F. Anjorin's hip injury removes a crucial midfield option, potentially limiting their tactical flexibility in the center of the park where creativity and ball progression are essential.
+Torino face a moderate injury crisis with three key players currently sidelined, creating gaps across multiple areas of the pitch that could impact their tactical flexibility.
+The loss of A. Ismajli to a muscle injury represents a significant blow to their defensive stability, as the center-back has been a crucial component of their backline structure.
+Meanwhile, F. Anjorin's hip injury removes an important midfield option, potentially limiting the team's ability to rotate in the center of the park and maintain fresh legs during congested fixture periods.

 Recent Form